Sivaganga: Education

 Government Sivagangai Medical College and Hospital is an Educational Institution located in outskirts of Sivagangai Municipality, Tamil Nadu.
 The city also has colleges including Mannar Durai Singam Government Arts and Science college, Government Arts College for Women, Vickram Engineering College, Pandian Saraswathi Yadav Engineering College, Micheal Engineering College, and Pannai Engineering College.
 Prist University (Madurai Cambus) is located 15 km away from the city.

 Economy

 Graphite is one of the common resources in Sivagangai.
 Very valuable graphite is available in Sivagangai and its surrounding areas.
 The Sivaganga graphite is of flaky variety with 14% average Fixed Carbon used in the manufacture of refractory bricks, expanded graphite, crucibles and carbon brushes.
 TAMIN has over 600 acres of graphite bearing land in Pudupatti, Kumaripatti and Senthiudayanathapuram of Sivaganga taluk, Sivagangai District, Tamil Nadu.
-Estimated reserve of graphite ore in leasehold area is three million tonnes.(recoverable graphite from 14% F.C is approximately 3 lakh tonnes).
+Estimated reserve of graphite ore in leasehold area is three million tonnes.(recoverable graphite from 14% F.C is approximately 300,000 tonnes).